AstrobioMike/AstrobioMike.github.io/amplicon/dada2_workflow_ex.md

 <br>

 # Removing likely contaminants
 In the now-more-outdated [USEARCH/VSEARCH example workflow](/amplicon/workflow_ex){:target="_blank"}, I demonstrated one way to [remove likely contaminant sequences](http://localhost:4000/amplicon/workflow_ex#treatment-of-blanks){:target="_blank"} using "blanks" (samples run through the entire extraction and sequencing process that never had any DNA added to them).
 Now, in addition to DADA2, [@bejcal](https://twitter.com/bejcal){:target="_blank"} et al. have also created a stellar program for removing contaminants based on incorporated blanks called [decontam](https://github.com/benjjneb/decontam){:target="_blank"} (Nicole Davis et al. [publication here](https://doi.org/10.1186/s40168-018-0605-2){:target="_blank"}).
 As usual, they also have provided excellent documentation and have a [vignette here](https://benjjneb.github.io/decontam/vignettes/decontam_intro.html){:target="_blank"} showing an example of doing this from a [phyloseq](https://joey711.github.io/phyloseq/){:target="_blank"} object and discussing the various ways their program can be implemented (such as incorporating DNA concentrations if available).
 Here, we will apply it without DNA concentrations – using prevalence of ASVs in the incorporated blanks – starting from our count table generated above without having a phyloseq object.
-There are instructions to install decontam [here](https://github.com/benjjneb/decontam#installation){:target="_blank"}.
+There are instructions to install decontam [here](https://github.com/benjjneb/decontam#installation){:target="_blank"} if you are working on your own system rather than in the Binder for this page.

 ```R
 library(decontam)